-Our teachings form a living mandala of timeless wisdom and time-tested practices from the entwined traditions of yoga, advaita, and tantra, centered on helping people remember their own sacredness and the sacredness of all that exists.
+Our teachings form a living mandala of timeless wisdom and time-tested practices from the traditions of yoga, advaita, and tantra.

-Our aim is to present these teachings and practices in a way that retains their core emphasis while also making them accessible and relevant within the context of modern life.
+Our aim is to present these ancient teachings and practices in a way that retains their authenticity while also making them accessible and relevant within the context of modern life.

-True to the spirit of these ancient traditions, our emphasis is on practice and direct experience more than on theory and intellectual understanding, although the latter does have its place in our teachings and courses.
+True to the spirit of the traditions of yoga, advaita and tantra, our emphasis is on practice and direct experience more than on theory and intellectual understanding.

-Much of what we do is rooted in the Satyananda Yoga lineage, as our founder Swami Nishchalananda received his extensive training with Swami Satyananda himself in India.
-And yet the Ashram is not affiliated with Satyananda Yoga or the Bihar school.
-Our style of teaching, our approach, and our range of courses are uniquely our own, having crystalised out of over 35 years of experience teaching authentic Indian spirituality to a modern Western audience.
+While deeply rooted in tradition, our style of teaching, our approach, and our range of courses are uniquely our own, having crystalised out of over 35 years of experience teaching authentic spiritual practices to a modern Western audience.

-Our goal is to present an integrated body of teachings that embrace and enhance the full spectrum of human experience while aiming ultimately at the fundamental realisation of our essential nature.
+Our goal is to present an integrated body of teachings that embrace and enhance the full spectrum of human experience which in turn supports the realisation of our essential nature.

-We teach yoga as an integrated system of philosophy and practice designed to help develop the physical, psychological, psychic and spiritual aspects of our being.
-The ultimate goal of yoga is spiritual awakening.
+We teach yoga as an integrated system of practice and philosophy designed to help develop the physical, psychological, and spiritual aspects of our being, and ultimately awaken us to our innermost essence.

-Advaita, the Indian mystical-philosophical system of non-duality, is a core strand of our teachings, infusing our approach to spiritual practice and daily life with a recognition of underlying wholeness and fundamental unity.
+Advaita, the Indian mystical-philosophical system of non-duality, is a core strand of our teachings, infusing our approach to spiritual practice with a recognition of underlying wholeness and fundamental unity.

 The Path Of Union

-The core of advaita philosophy is radical unity, expressed in the doctrine which says that nothing whatsoever exists except the one fundamental reality.
+The core of advaita philosophy is radical unity, expressed in the doctrine which says that nothing that exists, or at least appears to, is separate from the one fundamental Reality.
 The implication of this doctrine is that all sense of individual separateness and the separateness of the things which form the world is illusory –an 'optical delusion of the mind', as Einstein aptly put it.

 The Path Of Wholeness

-Its focus is on the skillful expansion and fulfillment of our individual capacities, as the means to developing a fundamental realisation of our essential nature and our inseparable unity with the sacred ground.
+Its focus is on the skilful expansion and fulfilment of our individual capacities, as the means to developing a fundamental realisation of our essential nature and our inseparable unity with the sacred ground of all Being.

-In this way, tantra does not seek to transcend the ego or the world of individuality -as yoga has traditionally done- nor label it as mere illusion -as advaita is often thought to do- but rather to recognise the sacred nature of duality itself and to embrace every aspect of our lives as a potential doorway into the infinite.
+In this way, tantra does not seek to transcend the ego or the world of individuality - as yoga has traditionally done - nor label it as mere illusion - as advaita is often, mistakenly, thought to do - but rather to recognise the sacred nature of duality itself and to embrace every aspect of our lives as a potential doorway into the infinite.

 The Ultimate Goal